klarabau/portfolio-ads/klarabaumeister-19029454-portfolio.md

 Lecturers: Jeroen Vuurens, Tony Andrioli, Gerda in 't Veld, Ruud Vermeij, Brian de Keijzer

+<b> IN GENERAL: Write about where the input for what I did came from and where the output went.
+Make it interconnected, tell a story.
+Write markdown input before each jupyter file and markdown output after each file.
+For most important notebooks write it also in this portfolio. </b>

 ## Research project
+- see paper

 ### Task definition
 This portfolio summarizes my individual work and effort for the Nano project of the Applied Data Science minor at The Hague University.